bondy-io/bondy_docs/docs/reference/wamp_api/group.md

 		'1':{
 			'type': 'string',
 			'required': true,
-			'description' : 'The name of the group you want to add a group name.'
+			'description' : 'The name of the group you want to add a group names.'
 		},
 		'2':{
 			'type': 'array',
 			'required': true,
-			'description' : 'The group name to add.',
+			'description' : 'The group names to add.',
 			'items': {
 				'type': 'string'
 			}